hiAndrewQuinn/til/that-damned-debian-10-one-liner.md

      ```
 3. `awk` to rip out `/usr/sbin/adduser`, which - thankfully - at least is still executable.
 4. `$(whoami)` because your name might not be `andrew`!
+5. `whereis reboot` because I don't want to have to manually remember to logout and login again.